Membership of the Club is available within a number of different categories and is dependent on one or more of the following factors:

 Breaches of this Policy may result in termination of current and future roles within the club and the removal of club membership.

-The Club expects every member to promote and support the highest standards of welfare and safety for more vulnerable club members, principally the junior members.
+The Club expects every member to promote and support the highest standards of welfare and safety for more vulnerable club members, principally the junior members as well as to positively encourage diversity and inclusion without any cultural prejudice.
 As part of this, every member must adhere to the following principles:

 - To prioritise the well-being of all children